Skip to main content

 Use the Send Notification action instead of email when your team primarily works inside Copera.
 Notifications appear instantly in the recipient's notification center without requiring email account connections.

-• Adding a label or tag to a multi-select column without removing existing labels.
+• Add a label or tag to a multi-select column without removing existing labels.

-• Adding a person to a Users column without unassigning the current assignees.
+• Add a person to a Users column without unassigning the current assignees.

-• Appending an option to a dropdown that supports multiple selections.
+• Append an option to a dropdown that supports multiple selections.

 Dynamic Column References in Actions